Naftali Herz Tur-Sinai

 Naftali Herz Tur-Sinai (נפתלי הרץ טור-סיני; born 13 November 1886 – 17 October 1973) was a Bible scholar, author, and linguist instrumental in the revival of the Hebrew language as a modern, spoken language.
 Tur-Sinai was the first president of the Academy of the Hebrew Language and founder of its Historical Dictionary Project.

 Biography

-Naftali Herz Tur-Sinai was born Harry Torczyner in Lemberg, Galicia, Austria-Hungary (later Lwów, Poland, now Lviv, Ukraine) in 1886.
-He moved to Vienna, Austria, and then to Berlin, Germany in 1919 to be a lecturer at the Hochschule für die Wissenschaft des Judentums (College for Jewish Studies) in Berlin.
-He was in Palestine from 1910–1912 and participated in founding Gymnasia Rehavia in Jerusalem and Gymnasia Herzliya in Tel Aviv.
+Naftali Herz Tur-Sinai was born Harry Torczyner in Lemberg, Kingdom of Galicia, Austria-Hungary (later Lwów, Poland and now Lviv, Ukraine) in 1886.
+He moved to Vienna, Austria, and then to Berlin, Weimar Republic of Germany in 1919 to be a lecturer at the Hochschule für die Wissenschaft des Judentums (College for Jewish Studies) in Berlin.

+He was in Ottoman Palestine from 1910–1912 and participated in founding Rehavia Gymnasium in Jerusalem and Herzliya Hebrew Gymnasium in Tel Aviv in the Mutasarrifate of Jerusalem.
 He settled in Mandatory Palestine in 1933.
 He was professor of Semitic languages at the Hebrew University of Jerusalem and a member of the Israel Academy of Sciences and Humanities.

 He and Eliezer Ben-Yehuda are considered Israel’s two foremost philologists.
 Tur-Sinai's nephew, Jacques Torczyner, is a former president of the Zionist Organization of America.